Anshikasharma37/ChemOptix/README.md

 ---

-## 👨‍💻 Author & License
+## 👩‍💻 Author & License

-Developed as an AI-powered industrial IoT engineering project.
+Developed by **Anshika Sharma** as an AI-powered industrial optimization project.
 Distributed under the MIT License.